DTU Health Tech

 2. Users can set a custom Angstrom (Å) distance for defining antibody-antigen interfaces.

-The default is 4 Å. The antibody-antigen interface is made up of epitoep and paratope residues.
-Epitope residues are any residue with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
+The default is 4 Å. The antibody-antigen interface is made up of epitope and paratope residues.
+Epitope residues are any residues with at least one heavy atom (main-chain or side-chain) at a distance of 4 Å or less to any light or heavy chain.
 The corresponding interacting residues on the light or heavy chain are the paratope residues.

 Note: Scores will not be produced for antibody-antigen structures if no epitope and paratope residues are detected at the set Å distance.